The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 ### **Medica**

 * Aoe heal in a 15y radius around you (400p), 2s cast time
-* Use in niche scenarios where you need extra AoE healing, can't wait for a tick of Medica II, and have no Lillies.
+* Use in niche scenarios where you need extra AoE healing, can't wait for a tick of Medica II, and have no Lilies.

 ![Medica II](https://xivapi.com/i/000000/000409_hr1.png)